WINDGATE . 2021

-Windgate is a one-of-a-kind musical object, a twisted skyscraper that can be played like an instrument.
+Windgate is a one-of-a-kind musical object.
+A twisted form that echoes the shape of a skyscraper and can be played like an instrument.

 ____________________________________________________________________________________